-The European Atomic Energy Community (Euratom) was established in 1957 by the Treaty of Rome.
-In 1978, Switzerland and Euratom (comprising 15 member states) signed a cooperation agreement in the field of controlled thermonuclear fusion and plasma physics.
-One aspect of this research cooperation in the medium term is to produce electrical energy by means of fusion reactors.
+The European Atomic Energy Community (Euratom) was established in 1957, by the Treaty of Rome.
+In 1978, Switzerland and Euratom (comprising 15 member states) signed a co-operation agreement in the field of controlled thermonuclear fusion and plasma physics.
+Based on this agreement, Switzerland is participating in the European effort to develop fusion power.
+This effort includes the participation in the operation of the Joint European Torus JET, the ITER project and other international activities related to plasma and material research.